Learnosity/wordpress-learnosity/README.md

 - rendersubmit: false
 - sessionid: (randomly generated)
 - state: initial
-- studentid: student_[wordpress user id].
+- studentid: student_[WordPress user id].
 Eg: student_123.
 Note: student_0 is used when not authenticated.
 - type: (as configured in settings - default of submit_practice but can be defaulted to local_practice)
 - onsubmit_redirect_url: on submit, redirect to this url (sessionid generated will be added to the end as lrnsid url parameter)